Sieda-GmbH/SIEDA.Monadic/README.md

 Implements several functional [Monadic Types](https://en.wikipedia.org/wiki/Monad_(functional_programming)) which enable clean API- and method-design.

+## Where can I get/download it?

+You can find a NuGet-Package at [www.nuget.org](https://www.nuget.org/packages/SIEDA.Monadic/), containing binaries for different frameworks.
+There are no special dependencies.

 ## What is this for?

 Consider of your code's contracts, such as the fact that an operation could fail or that a required value might not be present.
 In traditional C#, these contracts are _implicit_, for example realized through an exception which might be thrown (immediately aborting the current execution path) or by _null_-values which are supposed to carry that semantic.
 In short, your programmers must always be aware and on the look-out for these implicitly agreed-upon contracts.
 Usage of _null_ is particular problematic in this context, as this overloads its semantics!
 A _null_ now means both _not initialized yet_ and _edge/exception-case_.